sijnstra/agon-projects/README.md

 # TRSCOLR
 [TRSCLOR/CMD](https://github.com/sijnstra/agon-projects/tree/main/TRSCOLR) is a utility to change text colour from the command line under TRS-OS on the Agon Light computer.

+# unzip
+[unzip.bin](https://github.com/sijnstra/agon-projects/tree/main/unzip) allows you to uncompress zip compressed file libraries natively on Agon MOS.
+Note that this utility can NOT run as a MOSlet.
+Copy `memsave.bin` into your `/` directory and use the `load` and `run` commands to execute.
+Documentation is included when you `run` without parameters.